The Life and Strange Surprising Adventures of Robinson Crusoe of York, Mariner

 If Robinson Crusoe had been a woman, her name would have been Robin Crusoe, right?
 Not necessarily.
 Miss Robin Crusoe, a mainly female version of the castaway was produced under the title Miss Robinson Crusoe until a dispute arose over the possibility of its title infringing upon another movie being shot in Mexico at nearly the same time.

 Although released in 1954 with a couple of up and coming Hollywood B actors in the leads, this low-budget film has remained obscure—to the point that I'm not sure if it has ever been released in any consumer format.
-When Miss Robin Crusoe was resurrected and shown on Turner Classic Movies recently, viewers were surprised.
+When Miss Robin Crusoe was resurrected and shown on Turner Classic Movies a few years ago, viewers were surprised.
 Surprised either at finding a Crusoe movie they'd never heard of, or at finding it wasn't quite as awful as they'd expected.

 The colour is gorgeous—especially in the lush jungle scenes filmed in the studio.
 The shoreline action scenes are obviously shot on the California coast with studio close-ups awkwardly inserted.
 A lovemaking scene in the surf rivals the more famous one in From Here to Eternity, which was produced just before this.